 Adenomatous polyps usually grow very slowly.
 It may be years before they turn into cancer, if they ever do.
 They usually are discovered during a routine sigmoidoscopy or colonoscopy and are removed.
-Having adenomatous polyps in the colon means that the person will need to be screened for colorectal cancer more often than a person who has no polyps.
+Having adenomatous polyps in the colon means that you will need to be screened for colorectal cancer more often than a person who has no polyps.

 WebMD Medical Reference from Healthwise